jamiebullock/LibXtract/README.md

 A complete list of features can be found by viewing the header files, or reading the doxygen documentation, available with this package.

+## Downloading

+The latest source code release for LibXtract can be downloaded from [https://github.com/jamiebullock/LibXtract/downloads](https://github.com/jamiebullock/LibXtract/downloads).

 ## Dependencies

-To compile LibXtract, the following software is also needed:
+To compile LibXtract from the source code release, the following optional software is also needed:

-    automake >= 1.6
     fftw3 (compiled with floating-point support)

-To build the PD external, the PD header 'm_pd.h' is required
+To build the PD external, the PD header 'm_pd.h' is required, this can be found in the [Pure Data source code release](http://puredata.info/downloads/pure-data).

+If you are compiling LibXtract compile from SVN, the **autotools** build system is required.
+This includes:

+    automake >= 1.11
+    autoconf >= 2.68
+    libtool >= 2.4

 ## Installation

-Type:
+If you are installing from SVN first run:

+    sh autogen.sh

+If autogen.sh was successful, or you downloaded the source release, type:

     ./configure --enable-pd_example --enable-fft
     make